 Mary Margaret White is a senior manager at HORNE where she serves publicly and privately held companies.
 She specializes in tax return compliance, accounting for income taxes under ASC 740 and tax consulting for public and large, privately-owned clients.

 Tips can be challenging for restaurants and bars to track and report, but your franchise may be eligible for a tax credit based on accurate reporting.

 Increased consumer spending during the pandemic and rising inflation has also resulted in higher tax revenues for nearly all states.

 Justin Poole is a senior manager in the comprehensive tax solutions group at HORNE.
-He oversees the managed accounting services team which offers outsourced accounting solutions to privately held companies.
+He oversees the client advisory services team which offers outsourced accounting solutions to privately held companies.

 2021 Tax Planning.
 Changing entity types, accounting methods, new deductions for qualified businesses, new depreciation alternatives and new tax incentives for qualified investments are just some of the provisions in the TCJA that will require careful analysis and proactive planning for construction clients.
 The CICPAC Tax Thought Leadership Committee has compiled an updated summary of those changes potentially impacting construction clients in this whitepaper.